Our Mission and Pillars

 Increasing Representation

-Fewer than 15% of doctoral graduates in education measurement identified as Black, Hispanic, or Indigenous (BBI) between 1997 and 2016 (Randall, Rios, & Hung, 2021), compared to 33.4% of the general U.S. population in 2021.
-To grow the field of antiracist assessment and transform assessment and measurement systems, we support the development of more critical scholars, including BBI scholars.
-CMJ offers fellowships, connects young scholars with opportunities to learn from BBI mentors in the field, and supports young scholars participation with the broader research community at a bi-annual conference (coming in 2024).
+To grow the field of justice-oriented assessment and transform assessment and measurement systems, we support the development of more critical scholars, including scholars from underrepresented populations.
+CMJ offers fellowships, connects young scholars with opportunities to learn from mentors in the field, and supports young scholars participation with the broader research community (e.g., travel scholarships, internships).